-In addition to this, you must integrate yourself with all the online delivery platforms, this will help you increase your scope to satisfy all the hungry customers.
-Online ordering is especially important for a quick service restaurant since a quick service restaurant provides something that is easy to make and easy to be parcelled.
-Hence, if you have not already integrated yourself with these online delivery platforms like Zomato, Swiggy and the like then there are high chances that you will lose out on a lot of potential customers.
+In addition to this, you must integrate yourself with all the online delivery platforms; this will help you increase your scope to satisfy all the hungry customers.
+Online ordering is especially crucial for a quick service restaurant since a quick service restaurant provides something that is easy to make and easy to be parcelled.
+Hence, if you have not already integrated yourself with these online delivery platforms like Zomato, Swiggy and the like, then there are high chances that you will lose out on a lot of potential customers.

 (ii) Offline Marketing